anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter02.rst

 Introduction
 ------------

-This chapter will use the requirements defined in the Kubernetes Reference Architecture and only make additional entries in :ref:`ref_arch/kubernetes/chapters/chapter02:Reference Architecture Specification` if there are additional requirements needed for this Reference Implementation.
+This chapter will use the requirements defined in the Kubernetes Reference Architecture.
+The additional implementation requirements are to be incorporated here.
+If architecture requirements are missing in :ref:`ref_arch/kubernetes/chapters/chapter02:Reference Architecture Specification`, then RI2 will open an issue and suggest the changes.

 Definitions
 -----------